TomConlin/trouble_w_triples/README.md

 To replicate this process with current data from the three repositories instead of the canned snapshots found in the directory 'rawdata' please see the Fetch_repositories.txt.
 (You will need more disk storage space than this Docker image has.)

-There are many excellent tutorials on starting up a Docker image which will amount to installing Docker then issuing a variant (as root or with sudo) of:
+There are many excellent tutorials on starting up a Docker container which will amount to installing Docker then issuing a variant of:
+'''
    docker pull tomc/trouble_w_triples
-   docker run -i -t timc/trouble_w_triples:initial /bin/bash
+   docker run -i -t tomc/trouble_w_triples:initial /bin/bash
+'''

-the remainder of this text assumes you are at the command line within the Docker image.
+the remainder of this text assumes you are at the command prompt within the Docker container.

 By only keeping the fields from the repositories actually needed to replicate the studies in the triplets paper, the raw data is about 160M uncompressed and about 26M gzipped: